actions/stale/README.md

 #### only-labels

-A white-list of label(s) to only process the issue or the pull request that contain all these label(s).
+A white-list of label(s) to only process the issues or the pull requests that contain all these label(s).
 It can be a comma separated list of labels (e.g: `answered,needs-rebase`).

 If unset (or an empty string), this option will not alter the stale workflow.

-If you wish to only check that the issue or the pull request contain one of these label(s), use instead [any-of-labels](#any-of-labels).
+If you wish to only check that the issues or the pull requests contain one of these label(s), use instead [any-of-labels](#any-of-labels).

 Default value: unset

 #### only-issue-labels

-Override [only-labels](#only-labels) but only to process the issue that contain all these label(s).
+Override [only-labels](#only-labels) but only to process the issues that contain all these label(s).

 Default value: unset

 #### only-pr-labels

-Override [only-labels](#only-labels) but only to process the pull request that contain all these label(s).
+Override [only-labels](#only-labels) but only to process the pull requests that contain all these label(s).

 Default value: unset

 #### any-of-labels

-A white-list of label(s) to only process the issue or the pull request that contain one of these label(s).
+A white-list of label(s) to only process the issues or the pull requests that contain one of these label(s).
 It can be a comma separated list of labels (e.g: `answered,needs-rebase`).

 If unset (or an empty string), this option will not alter the stale workflow.

-If you wish to only check that the issue or the pull request contain all these label(s), use instead [only-labels](#only-labels).
+If you wish to only check that the issues or the pull requests contain all these label(s), use instead [only-labels](#only-labels).

 Default value: unset

 #### any-of-issue-labels

-Override [any-of-labels](#any-of-labels) but only to process the issue that contain one of these label(s).
+Override [any-of-labels](#any-of-labels) but only to process the issues that contain one of these label(s).

 Default value: unset

 #### any-of-pr-labels

-Override [any-of-labels](#any-of-labels) but only to process the pull request that contain one of these label(s).
+Override [any-of-labels](#any-of-labels) but only to process the pull requests that contain one of these label(s).

 Default value: unset